jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example use the `isContained` property set to `true` to style each item by wrapping it in a card.
 The code sample below is for a vertical list.
-You can also wrap list items in a card for a horizontal list.  &#x20;
+You can also wrap list items in a card for a horizontal list.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-item-contained.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-item-contained.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-5VXNElPVo6tg6sBSmihHT-20241025-144842.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-5VXNElPVo6tg6sBSmihHT-20241025-144842.png" size="80" width="2497" height="2500" position="center" caption="ist-item in a card" alt="List-item in a card"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-5VXNElPVo6tg6sBSmihHT-20241025-144842.png"  size="80" position="center" caption="ist-item in a card" alt="List-item in a card"}
 :::
 ::::